piosif/einstein-toolkit-config-leonardo/README.md

 The initial configuration files were provided via email by Bruno Giacomazzo.
 Recently, they were also added to SimFactory's  machine database ([see related commit](https://bitbucket.org/simfactory/simfactory2/commits/0d4011bf554ee695f9543e048ae9ff5edc5b5c98)).

-I needed to update the libraries' paths to handle recent software updates in Leonardo (related to the `Spack` version).
+I needed to update the libraries' paths to handle recent software updates in Leonardo (related to the `Spack` package manager version).
 I also added comments explaining the different commands and options.

 ## Building the Einstein Toolkit